Billotais/bilat.xyz/vita.md

 ![Subpixel operation]({{site.baseurl}}/img/vita/subpixel.png)

-Finaly, we have the stacking block that takes the output of the corresponding downsampling block and concatenate tehm on the channel dimension.
+Finaly, we have the stacking block that takes the output of the corresponding downsampling block and concatenate it on the channel dimension with the output of the dimshuffle block.

-After all the upsampling blocks, we finish with a final block that makes of convolution with 2 outptus channels, a filter size of 9 and a stride of 1, the subpixel operation, and then we add the output of this to our input data to get the output of the network.
+After all the upsampling blocks, we finish with a final block that makes of convolution with 2 outputs channels, a filter size of 9 and a stride of 1, then the subpixel operation (this will reshape our data so that we are left with only one channel, and then we add the output of this to our input data to get the output of the network (this is the additive skip connection.
+What this connection implies is that the netork doesn't exactly learn how to create denoised sound directly, but rather it learns how to create "denoising data" that when added to the audio itself improves it.

 To undersand better this architecture, you can see here a schema of the network